launchandlearn/launchandlearn.github.io/online-version2/map-05-journal-meditation.md

 Meditation helps to build your brain and change your value system.
 Changing value system will let go of all the stuff that is not connected to you and free up the space for things that are important.
 Then, it builds up the brain to think outside the box and be more aware of the world.

-Distractions
+### Distractions

 Oftentimes, we are distracted from the things that are more important to us.
 We can solve the problem of distraction by first having an understanding of the things that are valuable to us.
 On a daily basis, ask yourself for the things that are more valuable to you, to the world and to your future, then project yourself towards the things.

-Activating the glands.
+### Activating the glands.

 To activate your pituitary gland, simply focus on the point between your eyebrows as it helps to stimulate the growth hormone.

 Find your strength and make your strength even better with time.
 When you do something important quickly, you tend to outrun the value creation environment that seeks to add more value on the planet.
 So, while meditating you will bring your focus back to the reality and the state to flow more and more.
 You should know that the overabundance of information brings about distortion of focus.
 So when you distract yourself with a truckload of information you don't need, you are simply wasting your time.
 Stimulate your brain to constantly search for useful information; this will help your brain evolve, grow, survive and procreate.
 Try not to sprinkle your brain with useless information, otherwise you'd just be wasting your life away.

-Understanding the field - aura
+### Understanding the field - aura
 Now I know this will sound a lot like pseudoscience but listen to me and you will understand what I'm trying to say.

 Two atoms form an element; few elements form a molecule, few molecules form a cell, many cells form an organ, many organs form a body, many bodies form a group, and many groups come together to form civilization.
 Now we need to understand the concept of an energy field where the field is the information exchange tool.
 The monks and many people who are in spiritual realms start to feel it as they are increasing their awareness of themselves and so they were drawing it in the paintings and calling it auras.
 The field will be charged with more positive emotions as more neurons will be created.
 Now it's hard to grasp the concept before feeling the field but stay with me.
 Now if you have no energy in the cell, what will happen?
 They will dissipate into atoms, and same comes from the body.
 The body will dissipate into particles and cells for nature to recycle it.
 The body needs to keep this field charged to be healthy.
 Meditation will train you to be more aware of it, and with time, you will know what needs to be done which may be engaging in breathing techniques to charge it, having a different diet and changing your perspective of life.
 The charge of the field applies to many things, but mainly, it will keep you going for longer, which will give you an extra step ahead when the rest are resting.
 The field is charged through the process of movement of spinal fluids, which are full of salts.
 That creates the field, and as it goes up in around 12 hours and down in 12 hours.
 This process can be hastened with breathing as well as the creation of electric current from the brain that comes from mechanic to electric.
-By exerting pressure on the crystals of a pineal gland you generate eletricity and the magnetic field.
+By exerting pressure on the crystals of a pineal gland you generate electricity and the magnetic field.

 The pineal gland, otherwise known as third eye is an electric generator for the body, and the way the spinal liquid moves up our spine, it turns the mechanical movement into electric which in turn creates the electricity.
 The property of the pineal gland and its expansion allows the magnetic field to be made - some call it aura - but I call it the magnetic field.
 The magnetic field helps you to make the connection with the environment and turn you into a gamma brain wave producing machine that feels super excited, which processes the information and place the valuable information above all, as you have the brainpower to process and create the information architecture inside it.